Join as a Student

 Kickstart Your Planning Career With APA — For Free!

 It's easier and more affordable than ever for students and new planners to get started in APA.
 In fact, membership is now free for any student actively enrolled or matriculated in any university or college degree program.
 It remains free for the duration of an individual's studies.
-"Free" includes APA, APA chapter, and AICP membership as well as membership in up to five APA divisions.
+The no-cost student membership includes membership in APA, chapter*, and AICP** as well as membership in up to five divisions*.
 Student members will be eligible for two years of reduced dues after ending their studies.

 With free membership and lots of benefits, the American Planning Association is where you belong!